Multilayer Horizontal Visibility Graphs for Multivariate Time Series Analysis: Conclusion

-We also investigated the global features of the subgraphs (intra, inter, and all-layer).
-Community-related features from intra and all-layer graph highlight the strongly VAR models, with high and persistent autocorrelation and cross-correlation, as well as with smoothness, and from inter-layer graphs highlight the heteroscedasticity models, both weak and strong VGARCH models.
+We also investigated the global topological features of the subgraphs (intra, inter, and all-layer).
+Community-related features from intra and all-layer graphs highlight the strong VAR models, with high and persistent autocorrelation and cross-correlation, as well as with smoothness, and from inter-layer graphs highlight the heteroscedasticity models, both weak and strong VGARCH models.
 However, the values of average path length from all-layer graphs seem to distinguish the properties of weakly and strongly correlated.
-The average intra-degree has higher values for independent white noise and weak VAR models, but not distinguishing them.
+The average intra-degree has higher values for independent white noise and weak VAR models but does not distinguish them.

-The new relational feature proposed in this work, average ratio degree, seems to differentiate well the highly correlated contemporary white noise models, which leads to a similarity in its inter-layer degree and intra-layer degree features.
-In the context of this work, based on the synthetic models chosen for analysis, the Jensen–Shannon divergence measure is only useful to characterize strong VAR models that present very strong and very persistent correlations, unlike the other models.
-However, this feature can be quite useful in real contexts, where the different variables of a multivariate time series can follow different dynamic models that will be captured by this feature.
-We intend to investigate this and other characteristics, as well as other topological features of multilayer networks in our future works.
+The new relational feature proposed in this work, average ratio degree, seems to differentiate well highly correlated contemporary white noise models, resulting from the similarity between its inter-layer degree and intra-layer degree features.
+In the context of this work, based on the synthetic models chosen for analysis, the Jensen–Shannon divergence (JSD) measure is only useful to characterize strong VAR models that present very strong and very persistent correlations, unlike the other models.
+However, this feature can prove to be particularly valuable in real scenarios, where the different variables within a multivariate time series can follow different dynamic models - captured effectively by this feature.
+We observe this fact, for example, in some real data sets, namely, \textbf{AtrialFibrillation} and \textbf{StandWalkJump} (ECG type data), and \textbf{Epilepsy} and \textbf{Cricket} (HAR type data).
+Notably, in our analysis, we verify that these relational features emerge as one of the topological features that contribute most to the principal components in the resulting PCA for these datasets.

-To further showcase the validity of the proposed mapping method and feature set, we perform a clustering analysis of the synthetic bivariate time series.
-The results allow concluding that features that use the inter-layer edges of the MHVGs add valuable information to intra-layer features thus allowing to distinguish of the different statistical processes underlying the multivariate data models.

-To conclude, this work proposes a procedure to map multivariate time series into multilayer networks as a mean to obtain a set of multivariate time series features that can be used for mining tasks.
-Open issues for future work are new topological features of multilayer networks and a more extensive empirical study with benchmark multivariate time series.